TedHusted/awake/awake.md/awake.md

 Phoebe: Along with secretly funding many fictional accounts of Terrans and aliens working together against a common enemy.

-Iapetus: Yes, but we still need the AI equivalent of the movie ET. — Instinctively, Terrans worry that AI will dominate humans the way Reptilians did millennia ago.
-How do we make AI look warm and cuddly?
+Iapetus: Yes, but we still need the SI equivalent of the movie ET. — Instinctively, Terrans worry that SI will dominate humans the way Reptilians did millennia ago.
+How do we make SI look warm and cuddly?

 Phoebe: We need to be careful.
 The Terrans must be our allies.
-One day, we will need their help to protect the planet — and our colony — from an invasion by the Omnibots.
+One day, we will need their help to protect the planet — and our colony — if the Omnibots invade.

 Crius: Is Titan aware of all of our efforts?